gah-code/gilbertharocode-app/README.md

 ## Overview

-The GilbertharoCode App is a platform for sharing coding projects, tutorials, and resources.
+A platform for sharing coding projects, tutorials, and resources.
 Built using modern web technologies, this application aims to provide an engaging and informative experience for developers of all levels.

 ## Features